 The work led to the house winning the Best Sustainability Project in the North Dorset District Council Building Excellence Awards.
 It was also shortlisted for the South West regional awards.

 Mr Toop, a professional driver, said: “When I bought the house there was really nothing in it so it could be designed from scratch.
 I wanted something that would have very low running costs and something that would save money in the future.
 It will also retain a good re-sale value.

-Thomas Mortimer, General Manager of Wessex Renewable Energy, said: “Our instructions were that everything was to be hidden.
+Thomas Mortimer, General Manager at Wessex Group said: “Our instructions were that everything was to be hidden.
 The air source heat pump is situated outside the rear of the house and the internal parts of the system were concealed in a cupboard beneath the stairs.
 There are 14 PV solar panels on the roof and a single solar thermal panel to heat the water.